TIBCOSoftware/bwce-docker/README.md

-# Docker Scripts for TIBCO BusinessWorks™ Container Edition
+# Scripts for customizing Docker images for TIBCO BusinessWorks™ Container Edition
 The TIBCO BusinessWorks™ Container Edition (BWCE) Docker image is a highly extensible docker base image for running TIBCO BusinessWorks™ Container Edition applications.
 This image can be customized for supported third-party drivers, OSGI bundles, integration with application configuration management systems, application certificate management etc.

 TIBCO BusinessWorks(TM) Container Edition allows customers to build microservices with an API-first approach and deploy them to cloud-native platforms such as [Cloud Foundry(TM)](http://pivotal.io/platform) and [Kubernetes](http://kubernetes.io/).
 By elegantly right-sizing TIBCO ActiveMatrix BusinessWorks(TM), it brings visual application development and integration capabilities to any enterprise platform as a service.